Asset Acquisitions and Disposals::PROPOSED DISPOSAL OF SUBSIDIARY | MarketScreener

 approval by the shareholders of the Company in relation to the entry into of the SPA in connection with the Proposed Disposal;

-all necessary governmental, regulatory and third party consents, approvals and waivers, where required for the transactions contemplated hereunder (including, without limitation, the SGX-ST), having been obtained, and such consents, approvals and waivers not having been amended or revoked before the Completion Date, and if any such consents, approvals or waivers are subject to conditions, such conditions being reasonably acceptable to the Company and the Purchaser; and
+all necessary governmental, regulatory and third party consents, approvals and waivers, where required for the transactions contemplated hereunder (including, without limitation, the Singapore Exchange Securities Trading Limited), having been obtained, and such consents, approvals and waivers not having been amended or revoked before the Completion Date, and if any such consents, approvals or waivers are subject to conditions, such conditions being reasonably acceptable to the Company and the Purchaser; and

 there being no breach of any warranty under the SPA.